Thermal Trauma: Calcined Bone, Colour Stages and Heat-Induced Fragmentation

 Last updated:

-Fire destroys.
-It also preserves a record of itself in the bone it acts on, if the analyst knows how to read that record.
-The colour of a burned bone fragment, the geometry of its transverse fractures, the pattern of surface crazing, and the preservation or absence of identifiable anatomical features all carry information about the temperature the bone reached, the duration of heating, and critically, whether the bone was fleshed or skeletonised at the time it was burned.
+Fire leaves a record of itself in the bone it acts on.
+The taphonomic context of burned remains, including how fire interacts with decomposition and scavenging, is addressed in the taphonomic modifiers topic, while the arson investigation and fire-debris chemistry side of the same scene is covered in the forensic fire, arson, and explosives subject.
+The colour of a burned bone fragment, the geometry of its transverse fractures, the pattern of surface crazing, and the presence or absence of identifiable anatomical features all record the temperature reached, the duration of heating, and whether the bone was fleshed or skeletonised at the time it burned.

 That last question is the one that matters most in homicide investigation: a victim burned with soft tissue present (perimortem burning) leaves a different pattern in the bone than a skeleton burned after decomposition (postmortem burning).
+In homicide cases where sharp-force or blunt-force injury preceded burning, the fire-altered bone must still be examined for the sharp-force kerf and chop marks that may survive even calcination at Stage 3-4 temperatures.
 The distinction rests on the mechanics of heat-induced fracture in green bone (bone with soft tissue) versus dry bone, a distinction documented by Patricia Shipman's 1984 colour-stage framework, extended by Symes and colleagues in 2008, and critically refined by Pope and Smith's 2004 perimortem-vs-postmortem fire framework.
+When calcination destroys standard DNA, the personal identification by comparative radiography route using dental or frontal sinus antemortem films may be the only non-DNA identification path available.

 This topic covers the Shipman colour stages and the chemistry driving them, the green-bone vs dry-bone fracture distinction, crazing patterns, the crematoria and structure-fire casework frameworks, and the multi-jurisdictional cases that have tested and shaped the methodology, from the Cameron Todd Willingham execution in Texas to the 2017 Grenfell Tower fire in London.